 Welcome to this section of our web site.
 We are here to give you all the information you need to decide if you want to join the Sisters of Nazareth.
 Please use these pages to explore our life and don't hesitate to get in touch with us if you have any questions.

-You can find the nearest Vocations Director who will assist you by using the links on the left or visit the Regional pages to find out what is going on nearer you.
+You can find the nearest Vocations Director who will assist you by using the links on the left or visit the Regional pages to find out what is going on closest you.

 Meanwhile please let our current novices introduce you to life here at the Novitiate in Hammersmith.